 Some experiments have tried to determine whether CTR affects ranking in search results using click bots.
 Click bots basically mimic the behavior of a human user.
 They run through VPNs and change IP and user agents so they never leave tracks of a previous visit.
-They perform a search, visit your page and randomly explore it like any normal user would.
-But, as it happens with all SEO automated tools, it requires proper managing.
+They perform a search, visit your page and randomly explore it as any normal user would.
+But, as happens with all SEO automated tools, it requires proper management.

 There have been at least three relevant experiments that have been performed to test CTR as a ranking factor, and two of them show that CTR, contrary to what Google would like us to believe, is a positive.

 The results were somewhat disappointing.
 Turns out his experiment didn’t affect the ranking of the page one bit, and he concluded that CTR by itself might not significantly affect the ranking of a page.
 However, the page didn’t lose its ranking and it remained in the top results-.
-This left a question whether a different study on a lower ranked page would have different results.
+This left a question of whether a different study on a lower-ranked page would have different results.

 On the other hand, Google tends to find out if the traffic to a page is fake.
 If there is a sudden 3700% increase in visits or search volume, it certainly wouldn’t look natural.
 If they are smart, they must have shielded their algorithm against such blatant traffic manipulation.

 The third experiment worth noting used a target page in the 3-5 ranking range, and used click bots for keywords that were in positions from 30 to 50 in Google.
 For 6 weeks, traffic was being sent to each keyword, but instead of sending large amounts of traffic, it was only 0.34% of the average monthly search volume per day.
 That way Google would not flag the increase as inorganic.
 Changes in keywords were happening almost immediately with improvements of over 20 positions.
 Also, organic traffic was being monitored as well but was subtracted from the total visits to keep an eye on the bot activity.
 Results showed that CTR could certainly influence ranking.